gavinmcfarland/postcss-layouts/README.md

 }
 ```

 This uses `display: inline-block` to give layout to the container's child elements.
-You can vertically and horizontally align elements.
-Whitespace between elements is removed using a font-size hack.

 ## Setup